HugoAquinoNavarrete/CC615x-USMx/README.md

    ```bash
    ssh-keygen
    ```
-   Save them on the directory where you will run this script `<absolute_path>/cc615-key-iac.pem`, left empty `passphrase`
+   The key name must be `cc615-key-iac.pub`, save on the directory where you will run this script `<absolute_path>/cc615-key-iac.pem`, left empty `passphrase`

 ## 3. To connect through SSH to the VM (validate that in your Security Group you have enabled ingress permission to SSH - port TCP 22)
    ```bash